ErrorMaker/Capture-The-Flag-Save-Bot/README.md

 </p>

 # Capture The Flag Save/Salva Bot
-Extension built to click gate automatically as soon as someone clicks it.
+Extension built to click gate automatically as soon as someone clicks the switch.
 This is made for CTF save!

 1. Paste the 3 DLLs from zip to the dependencies folder of tanji.
 2. Install the exe in tanji modules.